Pyx: Liturgical history

 In late antiquity, the custom developed in the East of suspending a vessel in the form of a dove (Greek: peristerion, Latin: peristerium) over the altar, which was used as a repository for the Blessed Sacrament.
 This custom is mentioned by Gregory of Tours in his Life of Saint Basil, and in several ancient French documents.
 The custom probably came to France from the East; it never seems to have existed in Italy.
 Examples of this practice may still be found in use today; for instance, in the Cathedral of the Dormition in Moscow.

 In Eastern Christianity

-In the Eastern Orthodox and Greek Catholic Churches, the pyx (даро́носица) is the small "church tabernacle" which holds the Lamb (Host) that is reserved for the Liturgy of the Presanctified Gifts during Great Lent.
-This pyx may be either kept on the Holy Table (altar) or on the Prothesis (Table of Oblation) on the north side of the sanctuary.
+In the Eastern Orthodox and Greek Catholic Churches, the pyx (даро́носица) is the small "church tabernacle" which holds the lamb (host) that is reserved for the Liturgy of the Presanctified Gifts during Great Lent.
+This pyx may be either kept on the Holy Table or on the Prothesis (Table of Oblation) on the north side of the sanctuary.